DanielCaiza/AutoCADQuito/README.md

 # VEINSQuito
-Example of parameters to simulate a VANET, modification of parameters in Veins Files with the name erlangen are part of the base example of veins
+Parameters modified to simulate 6 RSU in Quito.
+Launchd file configured to simulate veins in Quito